TheEt1234/libox_computer/DOCS.md

-# hey this is a little different than the luacontroller
+# so this is a little different than the luacontroller

 So, yeah, what the title says it's not just a luacontroller with a touchscreen attached on it....